Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-azure-ai.md

 _Text Extraction with [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/)_ creates semantic chunks, resulting in more accurate answers compared to the default fixed-length chunking.

-When you upload a file with the `.preset_ca` suffix as a Knowledge Source, Cognigy automatically sends a request to the Azure AI Document Intelligence platform.
+If Azure AI Document Intelligence is available in your environment, Cognigy automatically sends a request to the Azure AI Document Intelligence platform.
 This request prompts the platform to extract text from the file.
 Once the platform finishes processing the file, Cognigy retrieves the preprocessed result.
 This result is then converted to Markdown format and segmented into chunks for easier handling.

 The chunk strategy powered by Azure AI Document Intelligence has the following advantages: